Ozioma45/Simple_TodoApp-React-/README.md

 Welcome to my Simple TodoApp built with React!
 This project was created with the main goal of mastering the fundamentals of React.
 Despite the challenges, I found the process immensely rewarding and enjoyable.

+You can access the live preview of the app [here](https://simple-todo-app-react-j8s1oimgz-ozioma45s-projects.vercel.app/).

 ## Features

 - **Add Tasks:** Easily add new tasks to your to-do list.